aungthurhahein/aungthurhahein.github.com/_posts/2015/2015-01-31-Why-I-dont-use-Google-Inbox.md

 * Material Design.
 * Reminders and Snoozing.
 Sending yourself an email feels good.
-* Auto suggessting email addresses you usually commmunicate with.
+* Auto suggesting email addresses you usually communicate with.
-* Instead of zero inboxing,now you can just mark it as "Done"
+* Instead of zero inboxing, now you can just mark it as "Done"

 At the same time, I am thinking why Google doesn't integrate these features to GMail.
 But, googling about Inbox gives me some thoughts on it and also why Google splits up GMail and Inbox.